Cross-Domain Deep Code Search with Meta Learning: Introduction

 One potential route towards addressing this issue is the pre-trained code models, which pre-train a common representation model on a large, multilingual code corpus, and then fine-tune the model on task-specific data~\cite{salza2021effectiveness}.
 This enables code search models to transfer prior knowledge from the data-rich languages to the low-resource language.
 For example, CodeBERT~\cite{feng2020codebert}, the state-of-the-art code representation model, can be pre-trained on multiple common languages and then fine-tuned in the code search task for a target language~\cite{salza2021effectiveness}.
 However, it is challenging to reuse knowledge from a mix of source languages for code search in the target language.
 Different languages have their unique characteristics, and correspond to different representations.
 Parameters learnt from each language can distract each other, resulting in a conflict in the shared representations.
 This is even more challenging in the domain-specific code search, where the target language usually has scarce training samples.

-In this paper, we present \approach (Cross-Domain Deep Code Search), a cross-domain code search technique based on few-shot meta learning. \approach extends the ``pretraining-finetuning'' paradigm of CodeBERT with a meta learning phase that explicitly adapts the model parameters learnt from multiple source languages to the target language. \approach begins by pre-training CodeBERT on a large corpus of multiple common languages such as Java and Python.
+In this paper, we present \approach (\textbf{Cro}ss-Domain Deep \textbf{C}ode \textbf{S}earch), a cross-domain code search technique based on few-shot meta learning. \approach extends the ``pretraining-finetuning'' paradigm of CodeBERT with a meta learning phase that explicitly adapts the model parameters learnt from multiple source languages to the target language. \approach begins by pre-training CodeBERT on a large corpus of multiple common languages such as Java and Python.
 Then, a meta learning algorithm named MAML (Model-Agnostic Meta-Learning) is employed in order to prevent the model parameters from falling into the local optimization of source languages.
 The goal of this algorithm is to find the initialization of model parameters that enables fast adaptation to a new task with a small amount of training examples.

 To evaluate the effectiveness of \approach, we pre-train \approach on a large corpus of common languages such as Python and Java.
 Then, we perform code search on two domain-specific datasets written in Solidity and SQL.
 We compare our approach with three baseline models, namely, a neural code search model without pre-training, a within-domain pre-training model CodeBERT~\cite{feng2020codebert}, and a cross-language CodeBERT~\cite{salza2021effectiveness} that directly fine-tunes the target language on a pre-trained model.
 Experimental results show that \approach significant outperforms within-domain counterparts.
 In particular, our approach shows more strength when the data is scarce, indicating the superb effectiveness of our approach in cross-domain code search.